 Projects

-Concepts for CANEUS Projects that are responsive to the goals and objectives of CANEUS members can be proposed by any individual or organization from the Aerospace community.
-If the concept is accepted by CANEUS, a formal Project proposal will be developed with the help of CANEUS Staff and interested members.
+Concepts for CANEUS Projects that are responsive to the goals and objectives of CANEUS partners can be proposed by any individual or organization from the Aerospace community.
+If the concept is accepted by CANEUS, a formal Project proposal will be developed with the help of CANEUS Staff and interested partners.
 Projects can also be proposed by the various CANEUS active committees and Consortia groups as an integral part of their program planning requirements.

 Collaboration Efforts